SyntaxC4/MicrosoftAzureWebSitesCheatSheet/_includes/command-description-PublishingUsername.md

-The username you have specified in the Windows Azure Portal for Git deployment
+The username you have specified in the Microsoft Azure Portal for Git deployment